 To give you an idea of what to expect, we turn to the post itself.
-It’s possible that the exact responsibilities will change from season to season as the intern batches are turned over.
+The exact responsibilities may change from season to season as the intern batches are turned over.
 But for the most part, you can expect the general duties to be the same (just in case the position is filled by the time you go to look).

 Do you know what they’re hiring for this season?
-They need “graphic design interns to work on [their] Brand Design teams like Disney Princess, Frozen and other partner, entertainment brands.”
+They need “graphic design interns to work on [they’re] Brand Design teams like Disney Princess, Frozen and other partner, entertainment brands.”

 We can practically feel your excitement (c’mon, designing for toys would be cool).
 A cool project that Hasbro offers its interns is the “concept design project.”
 This involves collaborating with other students/interns from other departments at Hasbro to produce an original design concept.